ADM formalism: Notation

 The text here uses Einstein notation in which summation over repeated indices is assumed.

 Two types of derivatives are used: Partial derivatives are denoted either by the operator $\partial_{i}$ or by subscripts preceded by a comma.
 Covariant derivatives are denoted either by the operator $\nabla_{i}$ or by subscripts preceded by a semicolon.

 The absolute value of the determinant of the matrix of metric tensor coefficients is represented by $g$ (with no indices).
 Other tensor symbols written without indices represent the trace of the corresponding tensor such as $\pi = g^{ij}\pi_{ij}$.

 ADM Split

 The ADM split denotes the separation of the spacetime metric into three spatial components and one temporal component (foliation).
-It separates the spacetime metric into its spatial and temporal parts, which facilitates the study of the evolution of gravitational fields.

 The basic idea is to express the spacetime metric in terms of a lapse function that represents the time evolution between hypersurfaces, and a shift vector that represents spatial coordinate changes between these hypersurfaces) along with a 3D spatial metric.
 Mathematically, this separation is written as: